-Specify the key for decryption.
-Decryption key (for Decrypt stream enabled) This setting can be modified without interrupting an existing stream.
-Enable Encryption Select this checkbox to encrypt the Input stream.
-For more information, see Encrypting an Input Stream in .
-Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
-Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
-The generated encryption key must be sent to the end-user to decipher the received encoded stream.
 Recording parameters Select this checkbox to customize the recording parameters.
-Select the radio button for the desired storage type and then fill in the relevant parameters.
-Destination Type • Record to disk - the recording is saved on the local disk.
+Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters.
+Record to disk - the recording is saved on the local disk.
 It is possible to record to an external destination by replacing the default storage location with a symbolic link.
-To learn more, see Using an External Storage section. • Record to S3 - the file is saved to your AWS S3 Bucket.
-Record to Disk Parameters

-File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
+To learn more, see Using an External Storage section.
+Record to S3 - the file is saved to your AWS S3 Bucket.
+Record to Disk Parameters File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
 The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: %S=stream id - optional. %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: • %S=stream id - optional. • %Y=year - optional • %M=month - optional • %D=day - optional • %T=HH.MM.SS creation time - mandatory • %U=YYYYmmddTHHMMSSZ UTC timestamp - optional For example, the following pattern %Y_recording%T.ts will generate the following file name 2022_recording15:32:35.ts.
 Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
 Default: 2 hours Keep recorded files for [hours] Specify the maximum time for storing the recording.
 Default: 0 hours Custom Path Optionally specify a storage location for the recorded files that is relative to the root folder.
 This location bypasses the location specified as the root folder in the Settings > General screen.
 Record to S3 Parameters

-File Name Template Specify the file name pattern that ZEC will use to generate when saving the recorded content.
+Specify the file name pattern that ZEC will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.

 The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: %S=stream id - optional. %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows:

+- %S=stream id optional.

+- %Y=year optional

+- %M=month optional

+- %D=day optional

+- %T=HH.MM.SS creation time mandatory

+- %U=YYYYmmddTHHMMSSZ UTC timestamp optional

+For example, the following pattern %Y_recording%T.ts will generate the following file name 2022_recording15:32:35.ts.

 Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
 Default: 2 hours URL Specify the URL of the S3 bucket.
 Ignore TLS certificate errors TLS certificate for S3 bucket might be detected as faulty if bucket name contains dot[s].
 When this option is selected, ZEC will ignore the TLS certificate errors and transmit the stream to its destination.
 Access Key The access key that is used for accessing the S3 bucket.
 Secret Key The secret key that is used for accessing the S3 bucket.